Top facebook2xnew Top email2xnew Email us Top search2xnew Login

 John and Mavis Harmer circa 2000

 John retired as Commodore of Seafarers Sailing Club in April 1964 when he and his family emigrated to Canada.
 Sadly, John passed away in April 2014, one month after his ninetieth birthday.
 He had suffered a stroke 4 months earlier which had left him with many complications including heart trouble.
 About a year later, Mavis moved from Windsor, Ontario, where she and John had lived, 2,000 miles northwest to live with her daughter, Elaine, in Edmonton, Alberta.
-John and Mavis' son, David, and his wife Kathy, live 300 miles south of Edmonton in Lethbridge, Alberta.
+John and Mavis' son, David lived 300 miles south of Edmonton in Lethbridge, Alberta.

-Despite being 3,000 miles away, John and Mavis maintained contact with Seafarers.
+Despite being 4,000 miles away, John and Mavis maintained contact with Seafarers.
 Over the past decade alone, they have very generously donated more than £6,000 to the Club and its charities.
 Since John's passing, Mavis has continued to make frequent and generous donations.
-Amongst many other projects, their donations have helped to provide binoculars, the 'Honorary Members' board, the patio awning, and five Club dinghies.
+Amongst many other projects, their donations have helped to provide binoculars, the 'Honorary Members' board, the patio awning, a new sail for the Club Stratos, and five Club dinghies.

-2020 has been blighted by the Coronavirus pandemic.
+2020 was blighted by the Coronavirus pandemic.
 One brighter note came in April when Mavis celebrated her ninetieth birthday.
 On behalf of all Club members, the Commodore sent Mavis a card, a gift and a DVD containing a video message.
 In the video, singing "Happy Birthday", the 'choir' hit all the right notes but, perhaps, not in the right order!
 A very sincere and touching response was received from Mavis and Elaine.
-The video is available from the Video Library.
+The picture below was taken from the video which is available to view here.